wp-plugins/pluscaptcha/trunk/readme.txt

 == Changelog ==

+= 1.1 =
+* New: System to automatically PlusCaptcha account creation.
+* Fix: UTF-8 bug.

 = 1.0 =
 * Release version.
-* Do not forget feedback to support@pluscaptcha.com
+* Do not forget feedback to support@pluscaptcha.com.

 == Upgrade Notice ==